pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 versions of wxWidgets.

 If you use homebrew, you can just install the latest version supported by it (3.0.5 as of now).
+For some reasons (support of dark mode, problem with initial indication of main window, etc.) is it better to use wxWidgets 3.1.4 or newer.

 ### M1 Macs
 You'd need to use the latest version, i.e. 3.1.4 as of this writing.
 The current